-Desperation as aid struggles to reach Indonesia disaster victims
+More than 1,200 confirmed dead in Indonesia tsunami and earthquake disaster as desperation grows

 An eight-storey hotel in the city collapsed, while many people were believed trapped under shattered houses in the Balaroa neighbourhood.

+Agus, whose daughters aged 3 and 13 were at the Quran recital, was at home at the time.

+He said: "Seeing the ground upside down, I knew my children couldn't survive".

-The earthquake caused the ground to heave up and down violently, said disaster agency spokesman Sutopo Purwo Nugroho.
+The earthquake caused the ground to heave up and down violently, Sutopo Purwo Nugroho said.

 “I and about 50 other people in Balaroa were able to save ourselves by riding on a mound of soil which was getting higher and higher,” resident Siti Hajat told MetroTV, adding her house was destroyed.